DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

         Salary: "No"
         Length of training: "3 months"
         Qualification: "Early years teacher status"
-        Funding available: "No"
 ---

 The early years are critical in children’s development.
-As an early years teacher you’ll work with young children up to the age of 5.
+As an early years practitioner you’ll work with young children up to the age of 5.
 You’ll use your knowledge and skills to help young children enjoy high standards of teaching and open their minds to new ideas every day.

 You’ll need to do ‘early years initial teacher training’ (EYITT) to achieve ‘early years teacher status’ (EYTS).
 This will allow you to work in a nursery or early years setting.

 If you want to teach in a school then you will need to achieve qualified teacher status (QTS).
-You can learn more about this in our [train to be a teacher section](/train-to-be-a-teacher).
+[Find out more about training to teach primary and secondary pupils](/train-to-be-a-teacher).

-## What you need to become an early years teacher
+## What you need to become an early years practitioner

-If you do postgraduate early years teacher training, you’ll need a bachelor’s degree or an equivalent including vocational, professional, and overseas qualifications.
+To do postgraduate early years teacher training, you’ll need a bachelor’s degree or an equivalent including vocational, professional, and overseas qualifications.

 To start early years teacher training, you’ll need these qualifications (or to demonstrate an equivalent standard):